Automattic/wp-calypso/packages/retarget-open-prs/README.md

 # retarget-open-prs

 A script utilizing the GitHub API to retarget open PRs in a given repository from one branch to another.
-This is useful, for example, when changing the default branch of a repository from one thing to another.
+This is useful, for example, when changing the default branch of a repository.

 ## Usage